-This article is for all the Linux users out there who are looking for video editors to create their own professional videos, which can range from short documentaries to even movies.
+This article is for all the Linux users out there who are looking for video editors to create their professional videos, which can range from short documentaries to even movies.

 There’s often this misconception that there are not that many video editing software for Linux out there — however, this is not the case.
 With the growing popularity of Linux-based operating systems, software development companies have no choice but to focus on making software specially designed for Linux distros.
-Accordingly, you can find a number of video editors on the internet for almost any Linux distribution that you are using.
+Accordingly, you can find several video editors on the internet for almost any Linux distribution that you are using.

 10 Best Video Editors for Linux

 Choosing the perfect video editor can be quite problematic for some, but this is where FossLinux comes into play.
 For your convenience, we have compiled a list of Top 10 Best Video Editors for Linux.
-In this article, we discuss all the relevant details including the pros, cons and also the salient features of each one of them.
+In this article, we discuss all the relevant details, including the pros, cons, and also the salient features of each one of them.

 Hands down, Kdenlive is potentially the best video editing software for Linux out there right now!
-What sets it apart from the other video editors is the fact that it is totally free and comes with a bunch of powerful features as well.
+What sets it apart from the other video editors is the fact that it is free and comes with a bunch of powerful features as well.

-Built on Qt and the KDE Frameworks libraries, Kdenlive’s most of the video processing is done by the MLT Framework, which relies on many other open source projects like FFmpeg, frei0r, movit, ladspa, sox, etc…
+Built on Qt and the KDE Frameworks libraries, Kdenlive’s most of the video processing is done by the MLT Framework, which relies on many other open-source projects like FFmpeg, frei0r, movit, ladspa, sox, etc…

-Kdenlive can be installed on almost any Linux distro including Ubuntu, elementary OS, Fedora, Manjaro, Arch Linux, Linux Mint, and others.
+Kdenlive can be installed on almost any Linux distro, including Ubuntu, elementary OS, Fedora, Manjaro, Arch Linux, Linux Mint, and others.
 Visit the official download page to grab your copy.